Quantum Modularity for a Closed Hyperbolic 3-Manifold: The manifold

-The manifold $4_1(-1,2)$ is a closed, hyperbolic, integer homology sphere of volume $1.398508884\cdots$.
-To compute the various quantities associated with $4_1(-1,2)$ we take the standard (for example~\cite{Thurston:GT3M}) two tetrahedral triangulation of $4_1$ with shapes $w_1,w_2$ and add an equation to fill in the cusp.
+The manifold $4_1(\!-1,2)$ is a closed, hyperbolic, integer homology sphere of volume $1.398508884\dots$ To compute the various quantities associated with $4_1(-1,2)$, we take the standard (for example~\cite{Thurston:GT3M}) two tetrahedral triangulation of $4_1$ with shapes $w_1$, $w_2$ and add an equation to fill in the cusp.
+The character variety of the figure eight knot consists of the component with trivial longitude and the geometric component (compare the appendix of~\cite{CCGLS} to the example~\cite[equation~(4.20)]{DimGar:QC}).
+All connections on $4_1(-1,2)$ therefore come from either a point on the geometric component or the trivial connection.
+The geometric component is contained in the solutions to the gluing equations and therefore all connections beside the trivial connection come from solutions to the gluing equations.

 This is implemented in SnapPy~\cite{SnapPy} and these equations can be computed using the code: